streamliner18/ProjectWyze/docs/develop.md

 2. It stamps a UUID to the message so it can be identified.
 3. It stamps the RabbitMQ message timestamp into the message body.
 4. It stamps the topic of that message into the message body.

-For efficiency reasons, `mqtt-demux` is integrated into the `pre-processor`.

 ### Data Tier